You make a new contact and start sending arbitrary email attachments. You mean well. You want them to have all your information.

 Sending After Hours

-Before you send any large or software specific attachments, always ask who you are sending to what format works for them.
+Before you send any large or software specific attachments, always ask who your contact what format works for them.
 Also inquire when would be the best time to do so to ensure they are there to download at their convenience.

-While some may think they can send attachments when it is convenient to them alone, that really isn’t the best professional approach.
+While some may think they can send attachments when it is convenient for them, that really isn’t the best professional approach.
 Inquiring first reflects proper technology use with a dash of courtesy.
+That’s how you build a business.